instadw/instadwell-blog/_posts/2026-2-05-top-10-pgs-in-satya-niketan-and-ultimate-living-guide-2026.md

 -   You are serviced by the Durgabai Deshmukh South Campus (Pink Line) station.1

 -   **Hack:** If you live deep inside Satya, the walk to the metro can take 15 mins.
 Factor this in if you have internships in [Gurgaon](https://instadwell.com/search?lat=28.4594965&lng=77.0266383&location=Gurugram,%20Haryana,%20India&city=Gurugram&country=India) or [South Delhi](https://instadwell.com/search?lat=28.4929198&lng=77.1847921&location=South%20Delhi,%20New%20Delhi,%20Delhi,%20India&city=New%20Delhi&country=India).

+If your internship or office is in Gurgaon, also consider our [Saket & Malviya Nagar guide](/blog/top-6-co-living-spaces-in-saket-and-malviya-nagar-posh-living-vs-budget-reality), which is closer to the Cyber City Yellow Line commute.

 ----------